uhs-robert/recycle-bin.yazi/README.md

 [![GitHub stars](https://img.shields.io/github/stars/uhs-robert/recycle-bin.yazi?style=for-the-badge)](https://github.com/uhs-robert/recycle-bin.yazi/stargazers)
 [![GitHub issues](https://img.shields.io/github/issues-raw/uhs-robert/recycle-bin.yazi?style=for-the-badge)](https://github.com/uhs-robert/recycle-bin.yazi/issues)

-> [!WARNING]
-> This is currently in development and not actually ready.
-Hoping to have it ready by September of 2025 if not earlier since I like to dumpster dive in my trash.

----

-A minimal, fast **Recycle Bin** for the [Yazi](https://github.com/sxyazi/yazi) terminal file‑manager.
+A minimal and fast **Recycle Bin** for the [Yazi](https://github.com/sxyazi/yazi) terminal file‑manager.

-Browse your trash in style straight from the terminal.
-Select the files you want to restore, select files to permanently delete, or just empty the bin.
+Browse and manage your Trash straight from the terminal.
+Use this plugin to open your Trash and then select the files you want to restore or permanently delete.
+You may also remotely remove all files from the trash or only remove files deleted `<days>` ago.

 > [!NOTE]
 >